 In Unity, you use the LOD Group component to set up LOD rendering for an object.
 Full details are given on the component reference page but the images below show how the LOD level used to render an object changes with its distance from camera.
-The first shows LOD level 0 (the most detailed):-
+The first shows LOD level 0 (the most detailed).
+Note the large number of small triangles in the mesh:

-…and the second shows a lower level being used when the object is farther away:-
+The second shows a lower level being used when the object is farther away.
+Note that the mesh has been reduced in detail (smaller number of larger triangles):

 Since the arrangement of LOD levels depends somewhat on the target platform and available rendering performance, Unity lets you set maximum LOD levels and a LOD bias preference (ie, whether to favour higher or lower LOD levels at threshold distances) in the Quality Settings.